natgo/wt-wiki-scraper/wikitext-transpiled/ground/KW%20II%20754%20(r)%20(Germany).md

 * Acceptable armour, especially for its rank
 * Able to destroy higher rank tanks (although not advised)
 * Bouncy hull and turret, the chassis may effectively absorb shots as well
-* Many experienced tank drivers would dread the characteristic, map-echoing sound of the 152 mm howitzer being fired
-* As is the case with all russian 152mm armed tanks, the kv2 can one shot any tank or tank destroyer in the game with a single HE shell to the turret or rear hull
+* As is the case with all Soviet 152 mm armed tanks, the KW II can knock out any tank in the game with a single HE shell to the turret or rear hull
-* Has the armour of the KV-1 which will stop most Pz.III and Pre T-34-57 shots
-* Has premium RP and SL rewards

 '''Cons:'''

-* Long reload, resulting in difficult 1-on-1 fights since missing gives the enemy an opportunity to destroy the KV-II
+* Long reload, resulting in difficult 1-vs-1 fights since missing gives the enemy an opportunity to destroy the KV-II
 * Slow rotation speed of the turret means that flank attacks are difficult to respond to
 * Tall turret is very vulnerable from the side and difficult to hide
 * Turret has a lot of flat areas which are easy to punch through if not angled